xfixium/SMSEditor/README.md

 <img src="https://pyxosoft.com/projects/sms_editor/example/sms_editor_example_0021.png" />

 To explain this, and this isn't the case for every game, but Golden Axe does not use tile flags (Attributes) for most tilemaps, it only holds the tile index in its ROM, and that's it.
 Meaning it only uses 1 byte per tile, instead of 2.
 It can't use tile flipping, priority flag, etc.. etc..
-(Look at
-Maxim's tilemap page for more info.)
+(Look at Maxim's tilemap page for more info.)
 That also means that the maximum tile index is only 255.
 So, because of this, we need to make some adjustments when defining the tilemap.
 In SMS Editor, we have an "Offset" field that can simulate that the tilemap starts at Tile index 0.
 It does not write the offset value on ROM export.
 This is for visual and editing purposes only.
-Since technically, the tileset starts in graphics memory on the 128th tile, int the "Offset" field, enter 128, to subtract the stored tile index back by 128, meaning the first tile starts at 0.
+Since technically, the tileset starts in graphics memory on the 128th tile, in the "Offset"field, enter 128, to subtract the stored tile index back by 128, meaning the first tile starts at 0.

 In the "Position (Hex)" field, we're going to enter D9F8.
 In the "Name" field, enter Stage 1.
 We now need the width and height of the tilemap, in tiles.
 Sometimes this information is close to the tilemap data itself, but for this one, I think I found the data through other means.
 I don't recall how.
 I did find the right numbers however, so for the "Columns" field, enter 160, and for the "Rows" field, enter 24.
 That means our tilemap is 160 tiles wide, and 24 tiles high.
 The actual size in pixels is 1280 x 192.
 Since a tile is 8 x 8 pixels big, we just take the tilemap dimensions, and times them by 8 to get the actual size.
 For the "Tileset" field, select our Stage 1 tileset, that we defined earlier.

 <img src="https://pyxosoft.com/projects/sms_editor/example/sms_editor_example_0022.png" />